War Pigs: Legacy

 Music journalist Martin Popoff has called the song an "ugly, antiwar classic now considered one of Sabbath's top two or three most enduring compositions".
 Guitar World described the song as "the greatest HM song ever."
 The magazine also included the song on their list of the "100 Greatest Guitar Solos" and ranked it in 56th place.
 Steve Huey of AllMusic called the song a "standard".

 Kelefa Sanneh wrote, "What is memorable is the way Osbourne evokes not merely war's cost but its seductive appeal.
 Part of what made Black Sabbath seem new was a disinclination to uplifting, or hopeful, or self-righteous."

 "War Pigs" is widely considered one of Black Sabbath's greatest songs.
-In 2020, Kerrang ranked the song number four on their list of the 20 greatest Black Sabbath songs, and in 2021, Louder Sound ranked the song number one on their list of the 40 greatest Black Sabbath songs.
+In 2020, Kerrang! ranked the song number four on their list of the 20 greatest Black Sabbath songs, and in 2021, Louder Sound ranked the song number one on their list of the 40 greatest Black Sabbath songs.

 "War Pigs" was ranked the best Black Sabbath song by Rock - Das Gesamtwerk der größten Rock-Acts im Check.

 The song is notable for its publication in the American folk music magazine Broadside, which normally did not feature rock songs.

-The song's iconic guitar riff largely inspired that of Arctic Monkeys' 2014 single "Arabella", to the extent that the band often perform an interlude of the song, to enable front man Alex Turner to pick up his guitar in time for his solo.
+The song's guitar riff largely inspired that of Arctic Monkeys' 2014 single "Arabella", to the extent that the band often perform an interlude of the song, to enable front man Alex Turner to pick up his guitar in time for his solo.
+In more recent times, when performing a live rendition of Arabella, the Arctic Monkeys often end the live performance of the song with a tease of the songs riff.

+War Pigs was featured in the credits of the 2014 film 300: Rise of an Empire, a sequel to the 2007 film 300.

 War Pigs was one of the 40 songs featured in the Music Monday series of the Newseum, and thus part of the Reporting Vietnam exhibit as a major musical reflection of the time.

-WWE has used the song for their NXT TakeOver: WarGames events as well as their Survivor Series WarGames event.
+WWE has used the song for their NXT TakeOver: WarGames events, as well as their Survivor Series WarGames event since the 2022 edition.

+Several of the University of Arkansas' sports teams, known as the Razorbacks (a term for feral pigs, which are known for their ferocity), use War Pigs as their run-out/tunnel walk music.
+The song is also part of the regular repertoire of the Razorback Marching Band.

+In 2023, Rolling Stone ranked the song number five on their list of the 100 greatest heavy metal songs.

+Judas Priest has used War Pigs as their walk on music since late 2011.
+On July 2nd, 2025, Judas Priest released a cover of War Pigs on their official YouTube channel.
+Black Sabbath also posted the video to their official YouTube channel.